ChristophHoenes/NumTimeProbe/README.md

 ### Docker

-For fully reproducible environments and running on HPC clusters, we provide pre-built docker images at [konstantinjdobler/nlp-research-template](https://hub.docker.com/r/konstantinjdobler/nlp-research-template/tags).
+For fully reproducible environments and running on compute clusters, we provide pre-built docker images at [konstantinjdobler/nlp-research-template](https://hub.docker.com/r/konstantinjdobler/nlp-research-template/tags).
 We also provide a `Dockerfile` that allows you to build new docker images with updated dependencies:

 ```bash
 docker build --tag <username>/<imagename>:<tag> --platform=linux/amd64 .